 By Richard W. Stewart

-The symbolism of Valley Forge should not be allowed to obscure the fact that the suffering was largely unnecessary.
-While the soldiers shivered and went hungry, food rotted and clothing lay unused in depots throughout the country.
-True, access to Valley Forge was difficult, but a little-determined effort was made to get supplies into the area.
+The symbolism of Valley Forge should not be allowed to obscure that the suffering was largely unnecessary.
+While the soldiers shivered and went hungry, food rotted, and clothing lay unused in depots throughout the country.
+True, access to Valley Forge was difficult but made a little-determined effort to get supplies into the area.
 The supply and transport system had broken down.
-In mid-1777 both the Quartermaster and Commissary Generals resigned along with numerous subordinate officials in both departments, mostly merchants who found private trade more lucrative.
+In mid-1777, both the Quartermaster and Commissary Generals resigned, and numerous subordinate officials in both departments, mostly merchants who found private trade more lucrative.
 Congress, in refuge at York, Pennsylvania, and split into factions, found it difficult to find replacements.
-If there was not, as most historians now believe, an organized unit seeking to replace Washington with General Horatio Gates, there were many, both in and out of the Army, who were dissatisfied with the Commander in Chief; and much intrigue went on.
+As most historians now believe, if there was not an organized unit seeking to replace Washington with General Horatio Gates, there were many, both in and out of the Army, who were dissatisfied with the Commander in Chief; and much intrigue went on.
 Gates was made President of the new Board of War set up that winter, and at least two of its members were Washington’s enemies.
 In the administrative chaos at the height of the Valley Forge crisis, there was no functioning Quartermaster General at all.

-He early noted that American soldiers had to be told why they did things before they would do them well, and he applied this philosophy in his training program.
+He early noted that American soldiers had to be told why they did things before doing them well, and he applied this philosophy in his training program.
 His trenchant good humor and vigorous profanity delighted the Continental soldiers and made the rigorous drill more palatable.
 After Valley Forge, continentals would fight on equal terms with British regulars in the open field.

 After a disappointing fall campaign that ended with a British army occupying Philadelphia, George Washington cast about for winter quarters for his troops.
 He found a site among the thickly wooded hills around Valley Forge.
-The American camp lay somewhat to the north but within easy striking distance, of the main road from Philadelphia to York, where the Continental Congress had taken refuge.
-This allowed his army to provide protection for the revolution’s governing body.
+The American camp lay somewhat to the north but within easy striking distance of the main road from Philadelphia to York, where the Continental Congress had taken refuge.
+This allowed his army to protect the revolution’s governing body.
 Valley Forge lay in a rich agricultural region that the contending armies had picked over extensively during the previous year.
 Dependent almost entirely on a wretchedly mismanaged supply system, the Americans were chronically short of food and clothing through much of the winter until General Nathanael Greene, one of America’s ablest commanders, took over as Quartermaster General.
 Steuben’s drill instruction has received wide credit for bolstering American morale, but Greene’s efficiency proved equally important.
-When in June 1778 the Continental Army finally marched out of Valley Forge to face the British again, it was well prepared in mind and body for what would follow.
+In June 1778, the Continental Army finally marched out of Valley Forge to face the British again; it was well prepared in mind and body for what would follow.

 By Richard W. Stewart; American Military History, Volume I, Center of Military History, 2009